Loading...

 Wu Keqiang, Fan Caiwei, You Junjun, Chen Lin, Man Xiao, Tan Jiancai

-Exploration advances and development directions of hydrocarbons in the Beibuwan Basin during the 14th Five-Year Plan period
+Progress in oil and gas exploration in Beibuwan Basin during the 14th Five–Year Plan period and development directions#br#

 References | Related Articles | Metrics

-Liu Jun, Peng Guangrong, Lin Heming, Zhang Xiangtao, Liu Jie, Liu Daoli
+Liu Jun, Peng Guangrong, Lin Heming, Zhang Zhongtao, Zhang Xiangtao, Liu Jie, Liu Daoli

-Progress and Development Direction of Oil and Gas Exploration in the Eastern Pearl River Mouth Basin during the 14th Five-Year Plan Period
+Progress in oil and gas exploration in the Eastern Pearl River Mouth Basin during the 14th Five–Year Plan period and future prospects during the 15th Five–Year Plan period#br#

 References | Related Articles | Metrics